How Do You Clean for a Cancer Patient?

 - Toilet handles

 Next in importance are toilets, baths, sinks, wash basins, etc., then clothing and household linens.
 Floors, walls, and furniture hold the least risk of contamination and thus the least risk on transmission.
-By making and keeping the highest risk surfaces clean, we can significantly reduce the risk of spread of infections.
+By making and keeping the highest risk surfaces clean, we can significantly reduce the risk of the spread of infections.
 This approach to home hygiene has come to be known as “targeted hygiene.”
 The pyramid is just a general rule and can change depending on the circumstances of the illness.

 How to Clean Scientifically